What is Cisco vPC? A Complete Guide to Configuration & Benefits

 vpc domain 1

 Create a port channel between the two switches and configure it as the vPC peer link.
-This should be a high-bandwidth link (or bundle of links).
+Use multiple high-bandwidth members and distribute across hardware where possible.

 Nexus-A & B